My reading in 2021

 My ten books

-Had a fun conversation with friend about how in the old days you’d invite your friends over and impress them with your book collection.
+Had a fun conversation with a friend about how in the old days you’d invite your friends over and impress them with your book collection.
 And how, in today’s digital/library world, the books that mean the most to us often aren’t physically present on our shelves, or we might not be having those we want to impress in our homes :).
 She was asking me what 10 books would be on my list.

 Gates of Fire